HeRCLab/nocsim/README.md

 measure the resource utilization or maximum achievable clock rate for each configuration.

+The following metrics are also gathered, which are specific to how nocsim is
+implemented:

+* **Backpressure**: each time a PE wants to inject a packet into the network, but the attached router cannot accept it, the backpressure value for that simulation cycle is incremented by 1.
+A backpressure value of 5 for a specific would suggest that 5 PEs wanted to inject a flit that cycle and could not due to network congestion.

+* **Spawned**: each time a flit is spawned (injected) within a given cycle, the spawned value for that cycle is incremented by 1.
+A spawned value of 5 for a given cycle would suggest that 5 flits were created on that cycle.
+  The sum of the spawned and backpressure values for a given tick will exactly equal the number of PEs that "wanted" to inject a flit that tick.

+* **Queued**: each cycle, the queued value is set to the number of flits which are currently held back (buffered within their PE) due to network congestion (backpressure).
+The first derivative of this value is a strong proxy for network congestion -- a highly congested network will cause many flits to be spawned rather than injected into the network.

 ## Score Methods

 nocsim supports several *Scoring Methods*, this is an abstraction used when a